Health and Safety Guidance Document for 2020-21

-*****If the temperature of the student is greater than or equal to 100.4°Fahrenheit, the student will be escorted or sent to the predetermined isolation room for further screening.
+*****If the temperature of the student is greater than or equal to 100.4°Fahrenheit, the student will be escorted or sent to the predetermined care room for further screening.
 Students will be escorted by an adult who will maintain 6 feet of social distancing.
 School Health Room staff will then follow the FCHD established protocols for Care of the Sick and Injured.